 Our bond return forecasts are largely predicated on income and valuation factors.
-At a given maturity point, the forecast income return for a government bond will consist of the average expected coupon yield over the forecast horizon, as well as proceeds from bonds maturing to lower yields.
+At a given maturity point, the forecast income return for a government bond will consist of the average expected coupon yield over the forecast horizon, as well as proceeds (losses) from bonds maturing to lower (higher) yields.
 Changes in yield at a given maturity point over the forecast horizon will determine the necessary valuation adjustment.
 If yields are forecast to rise (fall) over the next 10 years, the valuation adjustment will be negative (positive).

-After advancing by 240 basis points in 2022, benchmark 10-year US Treasury yields, which were nearly unchanged through the first six months of 2023, advanced by 70 basis points in the third quarter to a level of 4.6%.
-Shorter-term 2-year Treasury yields, which better reflect near-term policy expectations, in contrast, advanced by about 60 basis points for the year to date through the end of the third quarter.
-Looking forward, yields for the Bloomberg US Treasury Index are expected to decrease from current levels over the next 10 years, resulting in a positive valuation adjustment and an expected return of 4.8%, an increase of 0.8% from our third quarter forecast.
+After advancing by 240 basis points in 2022, benchmark 10-year US Treasury yields, finished 2023 nearly unchanged despite trading in a range of more than 170 basis points during the year.
+Shorter-term 2-year Treasury yields, which better reflect near-term policy expectations, declined a modest 17 basis points for the year as markets began to price in the Fed's expected 2024 interest rate cuts.
+Looking forward, yields for the Bloomberg US Treasury Index are expected to decrease from current levels over the next 10 years, resulting in a positive valuation adjustment and an expected return of 3.8%, a decrease of 1% from our fourth quarter 2023 forecast, attributable to a large decline in initial yields in the final quarter of 2023.
 Unhedged Developed Market government bonds outside the US are forecast to return less over the next decade given lower initial yields.
-Long-run returns in global Developed Market government bonds for a US investor are forecast at 3.8% on an unhedged basis and 4.9% on a hedged basis given the differentials in forecast short-term interest rates.
+Long-run returns in global Developed Market government bonds for a US investor are forecast to be 2.8% on an unhedged basis and 3.9% on a hedged basis given the differentials in forecast short-term interest rates.

-3GDP-weighted Eurozone country average for European Central Bank.
+3 GDP-weighted Eurozone country average for European Central Bank.

 4 There can be no assurance these forecasts will be achieved.